MAJOR ACCOMPLISHMENTS

 2013-2014

-AB 1594 (Williams) will eliminate a loophole in state law that allowed yard trimmings to be counted as diversion when used to cover landfills.
+AB 1594 (Williams) eliminates a loophole in state law that allowed yard trimmings to be counted as diversion when used to cover landfills.

 AB 1826 (Chesbro) requires large generators of commercial food waste to subscribe to organics collection services.
 Currently, food is the most prevalent item in our waste stream and a third of our landfilled waste is compostable.

-SB 254 (Hancock-Correa) is the west coast's first mattress recycling bill and serves the dual purpose of increasing recycling and reducing illegal dumping of mattresses by requiring mattress manufacturers to establish and implement market based collection and recycling programs for used mattress.
+SB 254 (Hancock-Correa) was the first mattress recycling program on the West Coast.
+This program serves the dual purpose of increasing recycling and reducing illegal dumping of mattresses by requiring mattress manufacturers to establish and implement market-based collection and recycling programs for used mattresses.

 AB 513 (Frazier) dedicates an extra $5 million to local government paving projects that use pavement made from recycled tires in place of virgin asphalt.